Lowe’s Black Friday sale is here, with deals on tools, appliances and holiday decor | CNN Underscored

 Pit Boss Pro Series 600 Wood Pellet Grill ($349, originally $399; lowes.com)

-With more than 600 square inches of cooking surface that includes a second-tier rack, this eight-in-one pellet grill allows you to barbecue, smoke, braise, bake, roast, grill, sear and char-grill in one machine.
-Also nice: a dial-in digital control panel and meat probe allow you to adjust temps and check cooking progress without having to open the lid.
+With more than 600 square inches of cooking surface that includes a second-tier rack, this 8-in-1 pellet grill allows you to barbecue, smoke, braise, bake, roast, grill, sear and chargrill in one machine.
+Also nice: A dial-in digital control panel and meat probe allow you to adjust temps and check cooking progress without having to open the lid.

 RST Brands Kooper 8-Piece Wood Frame Patio Conversation Set ($2,260.99, originally $$2,659.99; lowes.com)